Economics - Arts dialogues

 ICENS lab embraces both reasoning and sentiment, both rationality and emotional intelligence.
 To achieve this, we propose to bring more to the foreground the much neglected and undervalued role of arts.
 The latter is taken to mean all cultural production, be it literature, visual art, music, philosophy, film, storytelling, or other creative practices and artistic forms of expression that have the capacity to connect people with each other’s lived experiences.
 Arts has the potential, not only to convey the complexity of science and disseminate research findings more empathetically, but also to foster innovation, stimulate imagination, stir emotions, and instil change.

-See also our brief magazine articles authored by ICENS lab’s founder on links between arts, economics, and development, published in BIZART_ZA; Business & Arts South Africa, Johannesburg: Shaping climate solutions through architecture and arts (p.
+See also our brief magazine articles authored by Serban, founder of ICENS lab, on thw links between arts, economics, and development, published in BIZART_ZA; Business & Arts South Africa, Johannesburg: Shaping climate solutions through architecture and arts (p.
 10-12) and What’s Art Got To Do With It?
 Art, Democracy & Development (p 9-12)

 Projects